loganmarchione/dccd/README.md

 ## Alternatives

 * What about [Portainer](https://github.com/portainer/portainer)?
 Portainer Business Edition does [gitops](https://www.portainer.io/gitops-automation), but I'm trying to remove my dependency on Portainer.
 * What about [Watchtower](https://github.com/containrrr/watchtower)?
-Watchtower only works if the image tag is `latest`, and it checks for updates against a container image repo directly, not against Docker Compose files in a git repo.
+Watchtower only works if the image tag is `latest`, and it checks for updates against a container image repo directly (e.g., DockerHub), not against Docker Compose files in a git repo.
 * What about [Harbormaster](https://gitlab.com/stavros/harbormaster)?
 This comes close, but Harbormaster needs a specific configuration and the directory structure of the Docker Compose files has to be setup a specific way.